damjancvetan/image-paginate/README.md

 # Image Paginate

 This is a simple JS/CSS lib which will animate pagination of the images.
-The container is responsive and images inside will resize in order to fit the containers width in order to avoid having one image cut at the end.
+The container is responsive and images inside will resize in order to fit the containers width to avoid having one image cut at the end.

 ## Demo